SPK1997/react-snap-state/Readme.md

 - When the async helper is used, the store is updated with the placeholder (if provided) immediately, then updated with the async result when the call resolves; subscribed components re-render on each effective value change.
 Errors are caught and logged — the async helper does not re-throw.

+- *Handling Race Condition:* If multiple async setters are called for the same key, the most recent call wins.
+When an async setter is called it receives an internal process id.
+Only the call whose id matches the store's current id for that key is allowed to write the final value.
+Older (stale) resolutions are ignored.
+This guarantees that the latest user intent is preserved even if earlier requests resolve later.

 ```tsx
 import {useSetValue} from 'react-snap-state';